Focal-JMLab: Flax membrane cone (2013)

 Eighteen years after introducing the "W" sandwich cones, Focal launched the new Made in France "F" Sandwich cone (for Flax).
-Composed of flax fibres enclosed in two thin layers of glass fibre, this solution offers a natural sound without colouration thanks to light, rigid and damped cones.
+Composed of flax fibres enclosed in two thin layers of glass fibre, this offers a natural sound without colouration thanks to light, rigid and damped cones.

-Tuned mass damper (2015)
+Tuned Mass Damper (2015)

-In order to control resonance and to reduce medium speaker driver distortions, the Tuned Mass Damper technology consists of an additional mass that oscillates in opposition to the resonance frequency.
-The suspension is optimised to avoid distortions and increase the definition.
+Tuned Mass Damper technology utilizes an additional mass that oscillates in opposition to the resonance frequency in order to control resonance and reduce distortions in medium speaker drivers.
+The suspension is specifically optimized to prevent distortions and enhance definition.

-Infinite horn loading system (2015)
+Infinite Horn Loading system (2015)

 The rear of the Beryllium tweeter is loaded via a small cavity which is connected to the exterior of the enclosure by a horn.
 The inside is filled with a damping material.
-Rear wave of the tweeter is gradually absorbed to reduce distortion.
+The rear wave of the tweeter is gradually absorbed to reduce distortion.

 M-shaped inverted dome tweeter (2016)

-Tweeters from the K2 Power, renewed in 2016, feature this M-shaped profile.
-This shape enables to extend the frequency response, a smoother diffusion, and more detailed treble.
+Tweeters from the K2 Power, which were renewed in 2016, feature a distinctive M-shaped profile.
+This unique shape extends the frequency response, offers smoother diffusion, and provides a more detailed treble.

 M-profile cone (2018)

-Utopia M speaker drivers (range launched in 2018) feature a M-profile cone which combines rigidity, damping and lightness for more linear frequency response, reduced harmonic distortion and better sound dispersion.
+Utopia M speaker drivers (range launched in 2018) feature an M-profile cone, which combines rigidity, damping, and lightness for more linear frequency response, reduced harmonic distortion, and better sound dispersion.